harveyr/SublimeSnipe/README.md

 #### Vs. Build System

 Yeah, you can use the Sublime build system to basically do the same thing (except for executing only your selection).
 However, then you have to save your file somewhere.
 If you're just quickly testing out a few lines of code, that bugs.
+Especially when an external drive has to spin up before you can access the file system.
+Then it's easier to just copy and paste into CodeRunner, in which case, see paragraph 2!